Ziauddin Sardar: Life and thought

-Sardar has travelled extensively throughout the world.
-From 1974 to 1979, he lived in Jeddah, Saudi Arabia, where he worked for the Hajj Research Centre at the King Abdul Aziz University.
-During this period he travelled throughout the Islamic world researching his first book, Science, Technology and Development in the Muslim World (Croom Helm, 1977).
-In the early 1980s, he edited the pioneering Muslim magazine 'Inquiry', before establishing the Centre for Policy and Futures Studies at East-West University in Chicago.
-During the 1990s, he lived in Kuala Lumpur.
-He has also lived in Chicago and The Hague and for short periods in Cairo and Fez.

 Sardar describes himself as a 'critical polymath'.
-His thought is characterised by a strong accent on diversity, pluralism and dissenting perspectives.
 Science journalist Ehsan Masood suggests that Sardar 'deliberately cultivates a carefully calculated ambiguity projecting several things at once, yet none of them on their own'.
-Futurist Tony Stevenson points out that his 'intellectual aggression' hides a 'sincere and deep humanity': 'while his cultural analysis is surgically incisive, it is largely free of the theoretical correctness of academic thought', while he 'draws on a depth of academic thought', he 'always remains accessible'.
+Futurist Tony Stevenson points out that his 'intellectual aggression' hides a 'sincere and deep humanity': 'while his cultural analysis is surgically incisive, it is largely free of the theoretical correctness of academic thought', and that while he 'draws on a depth of academic thought', he 'always remains accessible'.